hcollin/jokits/Readme.md

 ### 0.5.0

-Introduces the status to Services.
-This is an internal status enum that can be used to for example async processing
+This version introduces two new concepts to services: Status and Workers.

+Status is an internal status of the service that the service can change and it will automatically trigger and ServiceStatusUpdated event.
+This functionality is mainly useful for services that work asynchronously and fetch data from apis etc.

+Worker functionality on the otherhand are callbacks that can be sent with the new work() function.
+This worker function is received as a second argument in the eventHandler can be used to send back information that is not in the default type of the service.

 * Service Status functionality
-*
+* Service Worker functionlaity

 Use with jokits-react for built-in tools for state management.